AdaSzi/AttinyRDSradio/README.md

 ## Libraries

 AttinyRDSradio uses version of mr. [Matthias Hertel](github.com/mathertel)`s [Radio](https://github.com/mathertel/Radio) library that was modified to work on Attiny85.
-You can find it in repository of this project
+You can find the modified version in repository of this project

 Additionally you will need theese libraries: